dcos/dcos-docs/1.7/usage/tutorials/mysql/README.md

 <pre>
 $ dcos marathon app add mysql.marathon.json
 </pre>
-This command will install MySQL server on your DCOS cluster and make it available on VIP 3.3.0.6 and standard MySQL port 3306.
+Once the service definition has been added, marathon will start waiting for a [resource offer]() that is large enough to accommodate starting MySQL on virtual private IP (VIP) 3.3.0.6 and standard MySQL port 3306.
+Take a look at the [architecture]() if you're interested in some more of the details behind tasks starting on DC/OS.

 # Test installation